apollo

 Directions for Use

-Take Tralofen Tablet with food or as advised by the doctor.
-Swallow it as a whole with a glass of water.
-Do not chew, or break it.
+• Take Tralofen Tablet with or without food or as advised by a doctor.• Follow your doctor's instructions on the dosage and timing of this medication, to ensure the safety.• Swallow the medicine as a whole with glass of water.• Do not crush, break, or chew it.

 Medicinal Benefits